OpenDSA/OpenDSA/RST/en/PointersJava/PointerIntro.rst

 Pointers Chapter Introduction
 =============================

-What you see in this chapter is an early version of our Pointer Tutorial project.
-We have ambitious goals for this material, but it will take us some time to realize them.

 The prose and images in this version originally came from a document written by Nick Parlante of Stanford University, and used by permission of the author: